 This article is sponsored by Environmental Defense Fund.

-The Inflation Reduction Act (IRA) is a major win for American businesses, offering companies billions of dollars in tax credits, loans and other incentives to accelerate progress toward environmental sustainability, and it is destined to be transformative — as long as those incentives are implemented efficiently and effectively.
+The Inflation Reduction Act (IRA) is a major win for American businesses, offering companies billions of dollars in tax credits, loans and other incentives to accelerate progress toward environmental sustainability.
+Many believe it is destined to be transformative — if those incentives are implemented efficiently and effectively.

 In this series of articles, business leaders from top companies will share how they are implementing IRA provisions and what advice they would give to other companies eager to capitalize on all the IRA has to offer.

-Victoria Mills: How has passage of the IRA changed the business context for GE?
+Mills: How has its passage changed the business context for your company?

-Mills: How does the IRA support progress toward GE’s climate goals?
+Mills: How does the IRA support progress toward your climate goals, and those of your customers?

 Mills: What needs to happen to make sure the IRA delivers on its potential?

 Hess: America’s energy infrastructure needs to become more secure, sustainable and resilient to make the energy transition a reality.
 The IRA investments in modernizing our electrical grid are a down payment on what’s needed to achieve the full potential of the clean energy transition.
 The growing electrification transportation, building systems and industry will drive a substantial increase in power demand by 2050.
 In addition, the highly distributed nature of renewable energy is upending the traditional power delivery model.
 Traditional electrical power infrastructures must be upgraded, with software and services optimizing every process, to realize new energy benefits.

 The highly distributed nature of renewable energy is upending the traditional power delivery model.
 We need both private-sector innovation and supportive public policies to enable a systems approach transforming power generation and distribution for homes, buildings and utilities.

 Mills: What would you like to see other companies doing now regarding the IRA?
 What’s one piece of advice you’d like to share?